mulesoft-consulting/mule4-skeleton-project/README.md

 ## Purpose
 This project is an example only.
 It contains a scheduling component to periodically (every ten minutes), use the minimal-logging operations to generate a new transaction id, display three (enter, warning and exit) log messages.

+## Runtime properties

+The properties mule.env and mule.key need to be set in the Mule runtime in order for the property configurations to be located.
+For Studio, add the following VM command line values when running the API:

+ -Dmule.env=local -Dmule.key=Mulesoft12345678